-The grounds for unfounded dismissal are related to other grounds, such as, an employee did not commit the acts of which they are accused, or the dismissal is disproportionate considering the accusation or the level of guilt.
-If the dismissal is ruled as unfounded, the employer may be obliged to reintegrate the employee under the conditions that the employee previously had or, alternatively, to indemnify the employee.
+The grounds for unfounded dismissal are related to other grounds, such as an employee did not commit the acts of which they are accused, or the dismissal is disproportionate considering the accusation or the level of guilt.
+If the dismissal is ruled as unfounded, the employer may be obliged to reintegrate the employee under the conditions that the employee previously had, or to indemnify the employee.
 This indemnification is set out considering the following terms:

-- large companies 50% of the base wage multiplied by the number of years of service with the company prior to the dismissal date with a minimum limit of three base wages; - medium companies 30% of the base wage multiplied by the number of years of service with the company prior to the dismissal date with a minimum limit of three base wages; - small companies 20% of the base wage multiplied by the number of years of service with the company prior to the dismissal date with a minimum limit of two base wages; and - micro companies 10% of the base wage multiplied by the number of years of service with the company prior to the dismissal date with a minimum limit of one base wage.
+- large companies 50% of the base wage multiplied by the number of years of service with the company prior to the dismissal date, with a minimum limit of three base wages; - medium companies 30% of the base wage multiplied by the number of years of service with the company prior to the dismissal date, with a minimum limit of three base wages; - small companies 20% of the base wage multiplied by the number of years of service with the company prior to the dismissal date, with a minimum limit of two base wages; and - micro companies 10% of the base wage multiplied by the number of years of service with the company prior to the dismissal date, with a minimum limit of one base wage.

-Regardless of the employer's conviction (reintegration or indemnity), the employer is forced to pay the base wage due since the dismissal date until the employee is rehired or the res judicata date (if it is prior to being hired), with the following limits: six months for large companies, four months for medium companies, and two months for small and micro companies.
+Regardless of the employer's conviction (to reintegrate or to indemnify the employee - please refer to the previous paragraph), the employer is forced to pay the base wage due since the dismissal date until the employee is rehired or the res judicata date (if it is prior to being hired), with the following limits:

+- · six months for large companies;

+- · four months for medium companies; and

+- two months for small and micro companies.